ClusterCockpit/cc-doc/content/en/docs/tutorials/generateSwagger.md

 document and test its REST API.
 The swagger documentation files can be found in `./api/`.

+{{% alert title="Note" color="error" %}}
+To regenerate the Swagger UI files is only required if you change the files `./internal/api/rest.go`.
+Otherwise the Swagger UI will already be correctly build and is ready to use.
+{{% /alert %}}

 ## Generate Swagger UI files

 You can generate the swagger-ui configuration by running the following command